elfrances/actFileTool/README.md

 In addition, the tool can read the GPX input file from standard input, and it can write the GPX output file to standard output, so that it can be used in a *pipe* to do multiple operations in one shot.

+## About GPX Files

+GPX files are plain text files that use XML encoding based on the following [data schema](http://www.topografix.com/GPX/1/1/gpx.xsd).